Mark Hutchinson (cricketer)

-Mark Hutchinson (born October 17, 1978) is a former Irish cricketer.
+Mark Hutchinson (born October 17, 1978) is an Irish former cricketer.
 He is a right-handed batsman.
 He represented Ireland A in three List A one-day cricket matches in the 2006 EurAsia cricket series.

 Hutchinson was used as a middle to upper-order batsman, though finding form in the EurAsia tournament in the United Arab Emirates proved difficult for him as a right hand batsman.